ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 depending on the desired content and shape of the array.

 When creating an array, NumPy will try to convert entries to convenient data type.
 If it is not possible, it will raise an error.

-Link to Numpy documentation:
+Feel free to check out the link to Numpy documentation for more information.
 [`array`](https://numpy.org/doc/stable/reference/generated/numpy.array.html?highlight=array#numpy.array)

 ~~~